Groestlcoin/groestlcoin/doc/build-unix.md

 GUI dependencies:

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+Groestlcoin Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

     apk add qt6-qtbase-dev  qt6-qttools-dev